-- Just like in England, in India too, the Prime Minister has a pre eminence, by convention and usage.
-Art 74(1) of our Constitution expressly states that the Prime Minister shall be at the head of the Council of Ministerss. - According to Article 74 of the Indian Constitution, there shall be a Council of Ministerss with the Prime Minister at the head to aid and advice the President.
+• Just like in England, in India too, the Prime Minister has a pre eminence, by convention and usage.
+Art 74(1) of our Constitution expressly states that the Prime Minister shall be at the head of the Council of Ministerss.

+- According to Article 74 of the Indian Constitution, there shall be a Council of Ministerss with the Prime Minister at the head to aid and advice the President.
 The President appoints the leader of the party having a majority in the Lok Sabha as the Prime Minister.
 While the Prime Minister is selected by the President, the other ministers are appointed by the President on the advice of the Prim Minister [Art 75 (1)] and the allocation of portfolios amongst them is also made by him/her. - Generally the Prime Minister stays in his/her office for a period of five years i.e. from one General election of the Lok Sabha till the next Parliamentary election.
 However, if Lok Sabha is dissolved by the President before normal terms of five years then that too brings an end to the tenure of the Prime Minister. - The powers and functions of the Prime Minister can be derived from two major sources.
-They are firstly, some through the constitutional provisions assigned for the Council of Ministerss headed by the Prime Minister and secondly, the norms and conventions of the parliamentary democracy.

-- The real powers and functions of the Prime Minister can be examined through the relations which the Prime Minister shares with that of the President, Council of Ministerss, Parliament, Political Party to which he/she belong and the popular masses. - The Prime Minister is selected by the President, the other ministers are appointed by the President on the advice of the Prime Minister [Art 75 (1)] and the allocation of portfolios amongst them is also made by him/her. - Mr. Gopalswami Ayyenger in his/her report presented in the year 1949 classified the Ministers into three broad categories namely (1) cabinet Ministers, (2) Ministers of State and (3) the Deputy Ministers. - The functions of the cabinet, for all practical purposes, are identified with those assigned to the council under the Constitution.
+They are firstly, some through the constitutional provisions assigned for the Council of Ministerss headed by the Prime Minister and secondly, the norms and conventions of the parliamentary democracy. - The real powers and functions of the Prime Minister can be examined through the relations which the Prime Minister shares with that of the President, Council of Ministerss, Parliament, Political Party to which he/she belong and the popular masses. - The Prime Minister is selected by the President, the other ministers are appointed by the President on the advice of the Prime Minister [Art 75 (1)] and the allocation of portfolios amongst them is also made by him/her. - Mr. Gopalswami Ayyenger in his/her report presented in the year 1949 classified the Ministers into three broad categories namely (1) cabinet Ministers, (2) Ministers of State and (3) the Deputy Ministers. - The functions of the cabinet, for all practical purposes, are identified with those assigned to the council under the Constitution.

-- 1. Discuss the powers and position of the Indian Prime Minister. - 2.
-Examine the powers and functions of the Union Council of Ministers.

-- 1. Show how India has adopted a British Parliamentary model with respect to its composition of the Executive. - 2.
-Explain how the Prime Minister heading the Union Council of Ministers enjoys the real power of the executive?
+- 1. Discuss the powers and functions of the Indian President. - 2.
+Evaluate the emergency powers as assigned to the President of India. - 3.
+Discuss the powers and position of the Indian Prime Minister. - 4.
+Examine the powers and functions of the Union Council of Ministers. - 5.
+How is the President of India elected?
+Make a critical assessment of the electoral methods followed in electing the Indian President. - 6.
+Is the Indian President simply 'a rubber stamp?'
+Give arguments to justify your position. - 7.
+Show how India has adopted a British Parliamentary model with respect to its composition of the Executive. - 8.
+Explain how the Prime Minister heading the Union Council of Ministers enjoys the real power of the executive.

-- 1. Write a short note on the classification of the Union Council of Ministers. - 2.
+- 1. Write a short note on the legislative powers of the President - 2.
+Explain briefly, the tenure and the procedure of removal of the President from his/her office. - 3.
+Write a short note on the classification of the Union Council of Ministers. - 4.
 How the Prime Mister is appointed in India with special reference to a coalition?